dkcb/solar_overkill/README.md

 Download the latest release package here: https://gitlab.com/Overkill-Solar-LLC/overkill-solar-bms-tools/-/releases

-(Not the source code, you want the windows build package)
+(You want the windows build package, not the source code.)

 The zip contains an .EXE file and BMS backup configuration files.